Can Sugar Gliders Survive In The Cold

 During colder months, consider using a heating pad or a ceramic heat emitter to provide additional warmth for your sugar glider.
 Make sure the heat source is positioned outside the cage to prevent accidental burns.
 You can also provide a cozy sleeping pouch or nest box filled with warm bedding materials to help them stay warm.

-See also What Is The Life Expectancy Of A Sugar Glider
+See also Is A Flying Squirrel A Sugar Glider

 Insulation